Academic Advising Technologies in the Era of COVID-19 and Beyond

 This work is part of a larger national initiative exploring advising technology and its role in student success and equity.
 Ithaka S+R and EDUCAUSE will produce two case study reports examining the successful implementation and use of advising technology.
 These pieces will come together to support colleges and universities in successfully incorporating this technology into their infrastructure.
 A corresponding procurement playbook developed by the Ada Center will provide guidance, tools, and templates for institutions looking to purchase advising technologies.
 These pieces will work together to assist decision-makers hoping to utilize advising technology to support student success during these exceptional circumstances and beyond.
 For more information about the larger initiative responsible for this project please visit their website.

 Has your institution successfully used an existing or newly-implemented advising technology to support student success and equity during the COVID-19 pandemic?
 Regardless of whether that technology is home-grown or purchased and no matter the challenges you surmounted along the way—we want to hear from you and potentially feature you in our research.
 Our aim is to ensure that our work features institutions from all sectors of higher education and that serve diverse student populations.
 Specifically, we hope to spotlight institutions that have been successful in this arena but have not yet been given voice in the field or literature.

-Our case study development process is slated to take place in summer and fall 2020.
+Our case study development process is slated to take place through April 2021.
 We understand that these are challenging times and are prepared to be very flexible regarding scheduling and how much involvement you and your colleagues have.
 If you would be interested in learning more about this project and how to have your institution featured in our published report, please contact Michael Fried at email@example.com or simply fill in the form below.